nextpyp/cet_pick/docs/refine.md

   [predicted output after nms]: assets/6pred_out58.png

-!!! question "How to select the best model and heatmap threshold?"
+!!! question "How to select the best model and detection threshold?"

-    The best model and heatmap threshold can be selected based on the validation loss and outputs included in the `debug/` folder.
+    The best model and detection threshold can be selected based on the validation loss and outputs included in the `debug/` folder.
     === "Model selection"

         When there are fully labeled tomograms for validation, select the model with the lowest validation loss.